Coflnet/HypixelSkyblock/README.md

     bougthPremium:0
 }
 ```
 `bougthPremium` is the count of users that bought premium.
-If a refered user buys premium the user who created the link receives 3 extra days.
+If a referred user buys premium, the user who created the link receives 3 extra days.

 ## setRef
-Sets the users who refereed this user.
+Sets the users who referred this user.
 Caution: this can only be executed once for every user.
 ```
 {